-David Nelson Crosthwait, Jr. biography
+David Nelson Crosthwait Jr. biography

-Born in Nashville, Tennessee, on May 27, 1898, David Nelson Crosthwaite, Jr. studied mechanical engineering at Purdue University before taking a job with the C.A.
-Dunham Company.
+Born in Nashville, Tennessee, on May 27, 1898, David Nelson Crosthwaite Jr. studied mechanical engineering at Purdue University before taking a job with the C.A.
+Dunham Company (now Dunham-Bush, Inc.).
 At Dunham, Crosthwait conducted innovative research, and designed the heat system for Rockefeller Center and Radio City Music Hall.
-He held 119 patents—39 in the U.S. and 80 internationally, all in relation to heating, cooling and temperature regulating technology.
+He held 119 patents—39 in the U.S. and 80 internationally—all in relation to heating, cooling and temperature regulating technology.

-Engineer, inventor and writer David Nelson Crosthwait, Jr. was born on May 27, 1898, in Nashville, Tennessee.
-An African-American pioneer in the field of heating, ventilating and air-conditioning (HVAC), Crosthwait attended Purdue University where he studied mechanical engineering.
+Engineer, inventor and writer David Nelson Crosthwait Jr. was born on May 27, 1898, in Nashville, Tennessee.
+An African-American pioneer in the field of heating, ventilating and air-conditioning, Crosthwait attended Purdue University, where he studied mechanical engineering.
 After graduating in 1913, he took a job with the C.A.
-Dunham Company (now known as Dunham-Bush, Inc).
+Dunham Company (now known as Dunham-Bush, Inc.).

 Heating and Cooling Inventions

 During his time with the C.A.
-Dunham Company, Crosthwait held many positions, including director of research.
+Dunham Company, David Crosthwait held many positions, including director of research.
 While at Dunham, he conducted research in several areas, including heat transfer and steam transport.
-His work led to many innovations in HVAC devices and technology and he held more than 30 U.S. patents.
-Crosthwait designed HVAC systems; the heating system at Radio City Music Hall in New York City is perhaps the best-known example of his work.
+His work led to many innovations in HVAC devices and technology, and he held more than 30 U.S. patents.
+Crosthwait designed HVAC systems, and the heating system at Radio City Music Hall in New York City is perhaps the best-known example of his work.